Overview

 Subscription properties

-Each subscription has the following properties:
+Each Subscription has the following properties:Property | Description |

 ---|---|

 Channel | Type of Subscription: Email , SMS , or Push .
 Push can be Mobile (iOS, Android, etc.) or Web.
-Only Mobile Push subscriptions support in-app messages. |
+Only Mobile Push Subscriptions support in-app messages. |

-Last Session | Date/time of the last session with OneSignal SDK.
-For Email/SMS, it’s based on the most recent Push subscription. |
+Last Session | Timestamp of the last session tracked by the OneSignal SDK.
+For Email/SMS, it’s based on the most recent push Subscription. |

-Usage Duration | Total time (in seconds) the app or site was active with OneSignal SDK.
+Usage Duration | Total time (in seconds) the Subscription was active on the app or site tracked by the OneSignal SDK.
 Only tracked when session exceeds 60s. |

 Sessions | Count of how many times the app/site was opened.
-A new session starts after 30+ seconds of inactivity. |
+A new session starts after 30+ seconds of being out-of-focus. |

 First Session | Timestamp when the first Subscription for the User was created. |